Climate Solutions Track

 2) East Bay Tech Innovation Tour

-Join us as we explore cleantech innovation in the East Bay.
-Participants will tour Lawrence Berkley National Labs (LBNL) to see the latest thinking and research in cleantech, including a look at LBNL’s Cyclotron Road accelerator!
-The group will then take a trip to Richmond, a burgeoning innovation hub to visit Sunpower’s office, located in a historic building on the waterfront.
-The outing will show participants cleantech at varying stages of development, and help share a better understanding of how to scale solutions.
+Join us to explore cleantech growth and innovation in the East Bay.
+Participants will head up the hill to Lawrence Berkeley National Labs (LBNL) to see the latest thinking and research in cleantech, including a look at LBNL’s FlexLab, the first facility in the world that can evaluate the energy efficiency of major building systems under real-world conditions.
+We will then take a trip to Richmond, a burgeoning innovation hub, for a reception at SunPower, featuring a tour of their historic building on the waterfront, an anchor of the Richmond innovation community.

 - Geoffrey Eisenberg, Principal, The Ecosystem Integrity Fund